 If the Party sending the Notice of Termination be CPL, it shall be entitled to sell, take possession of, take ownership of, enjoy the perpetual benefit of, or otherwise dispose of Work in its possession or planned unless it has received by the end of the 30 days payment in full from the Customer or any supervisor, receiver, administrator, administrative receiver or other encumbrancer or agent working on behalf of the Customer or its creditors for all outstanding invoices including any fresh invoices for Work in progress but not yet completed and issued along with the Notice of Termination.

-- Each Party hereby undertakes not to disclose to any person or third party any confidential information relating to the business affairs, commercial and marketing intelligence of the other Party both during the period of the Contract and thereafter for a period of two years, with the exception of any information which is published or otherwise in the public domain.
+- Each Party hereby undertakes not to disclose to any person or third party any confidential information relating to the business affairs, commercial and marketing intelligence of the other Party both during the period of the Contract and thereafter for a period of three years, with the exception of any information which is published or otherwise in the public domain.